How to Identify a Real Leading China Tour Operator?

 1. The membership number should be within the period of validity.
 The membership number # 2040 of our website is valid from January to December 2017.
 You can recheck the clear copy of our PATA patent

-2. If the member can be found on the official website of PATA.
+2. To see whether the member can be found on the official website of PATA or not.
 E.g. you can find the details of our membership on PATA website at: http://www.patamanager.org/Members/2040

 Answer: Besides legitimacy and qualifications for running tourist business, long and professional experience as well as quality and considerate service make our website the real leader of China tours.